mondaycom/apps-sdk/README.md

 - Has 3 different modes (dependent on where it is used)
   - `Secure storage` - when used in a deployed `<monday-code/>` project it will automatically utilize the **real** secure storage
   - `Local "secure storage"` - a local mock db which will mimic the api exposed by the real secure storage.
 Will work in this mode when sdk is used locally.
-  - `In memory "secure storage"` - an in memory mock db.
-Will work in this mode when the sdk is used locally and there are no permissions to write files on the disk.
+    > If there are no permissions to write files on the disk, Local "secure storage" will not be persisted
 - ***key/value*** based where the ***key*** is a `string` and ***value*** can be `any type` (object, number, string, etc.)
 - ***compartmentalized*** for your **specific app** which means that data stored for one app will not be accessible by other apps